AI takes aim at lung cancer: smarter radiation doses tested in new trial

 Summary

-This study tests whether artificial intelligence (AI) can help doctors choose the right radiation dose for each person with lung cancer.
+This study tests whether artificial intelligence (AI) can help doctors choose the right radiation dose for people with lung cancer or lung tumors that have spread from other cancers.
 About 70 participants will receive a precise type of radiation called SBRT, with the dose guided by an AI tool.
 The goal is to see if this personalized approach can better control tumors and reduce side effects compared to standard dosing.

 Disclaimer Read more